 - Students will be guided to develop appropriate course schedules of regular education and honors courses based on present levels of educational performance, academic potential, and interests.

-Mr. Matthew Trout, Subject Area Supervisor
+Sarah Schaefer, Subject Area Supervisor